msgpo/WinSur-white-kde/README.md

-## McConcept10 KDE Theme
+## WinSur-white KDE Theme

-McConcept10 kde is a light clean theme for KDE Plasma desktop.
+WinSur-white kde is a light clean theme for KDE Plasma desktop.

 In this repository you'll find: